godaddy/gasket/packages/gasket-plugin-express/docs/setup.md

 };
 ```

-The `express` event is next.
-This provides an opportunity to do things with the
+The `express` lifecycle is next.
+This provides an opportunity to do things with
-app object directly, like attaching route handlers:
+the app object directly, like attaching route handlers:

 ```js
 // Sample plugin